wtfutil/wtfdocs/content/_index.md

         Git
       </h5>
       <p class="card-text">
-        The Git module allows you to view the status of your currently-active branch and interact with it.
+        View the status of your currently-active branch, interact with it, and see all the files you've changed so far.
       </p>
     </div>
     <div class="card-footer">